jhpyle/docassemble/_docs/installation.md

 Note that it is important to include `/` marks at both the beginning and end of [`root`].

+You should set the [`server administrator email`] to an e-mail address that users should contact if [Apache] generates an error.

 Make sure that files in the **docassemble** directory can be read and written by the web server: